 Centers / Cooperatives

-The University of Minnesota/Institute of Paper Science and Technology Aspen/Larch Genetics Project is located at the University's North Central Research and Outreach Center in Grand Rapids.
-Fast-growing plant materials are expected to play a significant role in meeting the burgeoning demand for aspen and more generally to insure ample timber for regional economic development.
-Scientists address tree improvement, specifically hybrid and improved aspen and larch seed production, mass propagation methods, and plantation establishment techniques.
-The Cooperative represents important industry and governmental action to maintain Minnesota's future timber supply.
-Andrew David directs this Cooperative.
+The University of Minnesota’s Aspen and Larch Genetics Project is located at the University's North Central Research and Outreach Center in Grand Rapids.
+Fast-growing tree species are expected to play a significant role in meeting the burgeoning demand for aspen and to insure ample timber for regional economic development.
+Scientists address improved growth rates through breeding, hybrid aspen and European larch, clonal propagation methods, and novel plantation establishment techniques.
+The Project represents important industry and governmental action to maintain Minnesota's future timber supply.
+Andrew David directs the Project.

 In response to widespread landscape change, members of the College of Architecture and Landscape Architecture (now College of Design) and the College of Natural Resources (now CFANS), both at the University of Minnesota, created the Center for Changing Landscapes (CCL).
 The Center links innovative landscape planning and design with technical expertise in natural resource management and geospatial analysis and modeling.
 The goal of the Center is to address issues of sustainability for changing rural, urban, and urbanizing landscapes, within and beyond the University of Minnesota.
 To do so, the Center uses remote sensing, geographic information systems, modeling for predicting landscape change, and landscape and urban design-focused approaches to generate alternative design scenarios at various landscape levels including regional, subregional, district, neighborhood, and site levels.
 Mae Davenport directs efforts of this Center for the College of Food, Agricultural and Natural Resource Sciences.